andrew/ultimate-awesome/README.md

 - [awesome-upgradeability](https://github.com/PraneshASP/awesome-upgradeability) - A curated list of awesome resources and projects that concern smartcontract upgradeability.
 - [awesome-gatemate](https://github.com/pythonlinks/awesome-gatemate) - A Curated Directory of Awesome Cologne Chips' GateMate FPGA Links.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
-- [awesome-data-scientist](https://github.com/Sayar1106/awesome-data-scientist) - A repository dedicated to maintaining resources about Data Science for beginners, intermediate as well as advanced practioners.
 - [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-cycling](https://github.com/sfdye/awesome-cycling) - A curated list of resources for cyclists and bike-packers :bicyclist:.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.